-Regional Reentry Centers / Mobile Reentry Services
+Reentry Success Centers / Mobile Reentry Services

 The service delivery model adopted for reentry services brings the services to where the people are.
-This will be accomplished through regionally placed reentry centers in the County and also through the use of dedicated multi-resource vehicles and vans that will go in the communities to meet with probationers and justice impacted individuals to offer services, support and information to them, their families and their support systems.
+This will be accomplished through regionally placed reentry centers in the County and through the use of dedicated multi-resource vehicles and vans that will go in the communities to offer services, support and information to them, their families and their support systems.
+Reentry Success Centers will be a resource for anyone involved in the justice system who needs help finding services, housing, peer support.